run-ai/docs/docs/Researcher/Walkthroughs/quickstart-mig.md

 runai submit --name mig3 -i gcr.io/run-ai-demo/quickstart-cuda  --mig-profile 2g.10gb
 ```

-We used two different methods to create MIG partition,
+We used two different methods to create MIG partitions:

 1. Stating the amount of GPU memory we require
 2. Requiring a partition of explicit size using NVIDIA terminology.

-The result is three MIG partitions of 10GB each.
+Both methods achieve the same effect.
+They result in three MIG partitions of 10GB each.
 You can verify that by running `nvidia-smi`, at the GPU node level:

 ``` hl_lines="14"
 +-----------------------------------------------------------------------------+